ins0mniaque/srcenv/srcenv.1.md

 :   Format the output as a Murex script.

-launchctl
+launchd

-:   Format the output as a launchctl calls (macOS).
+:   Format the output as a launchd environment script.

 nu, nushell